 Why invest in cash?

-But making money isn't the goal of these investments.
-They're meant to protect money you already have.
+But making money isn't the goal.
+They're meant to They're meant to provide a relatively low-risk investment option for money you already have.

 What is a money market?

-These securities have ultra-short-term maturities (from a few days to 1 year) and are considered nearly risk-free.
-Their share prices are intended to be completely stable, although the interest rates they pay will fluctuate (and the stability of the share price isn't guaranteed).
+These securities have ultra-short-term maturities (from a few days to 1 year) and are considered lower-risk investments.
+Their share prices are intended to be stable, although the interest rates they pay will fluctuate (and the stability of the share price isn't guaranteed).

 What is a CD?